- Home

 Environmental Considerations

-Dechlorination practices and tools ensures that the water returning to lakes, rivers, and streams is safe for fish and other wildlife, contributing to the overall eco-friendliness of hydrant flushing practices.
+Chlorine is commonly used in water treatment for its disinfecting properties, but it can be harmful to aquatic life.
+That's where the process of dechlorination comes in as a vital step in the hydrant flushing process.
+This procedure involves the removal of chlorine from water before it is discharged into the environment.
+Dechlorination tablets and diffusers ensures that the water returning to lakes, rivers, and streams is safe for fish and other wildlife, contributing to the overall eco-friendliness of hydrant flushing practices.

-Dechlor Tablets & Chlorine Testing
+Dechlorination Tablets & Chlorine Testing

 If you're familiar with flushing hydrants for your municipality, you probably know about the importance of Dechlor Tablets.
 These chemistries quickly interact with the water coming through the hydrant to remove chlorine and help make it safe for the environment.